skyflowapi/skyflow-iOS/README.md

 `clearValue()` method is used to reset the value of the element.

-`Note:` These methods are intended for testing/developmental purposes in DEV env only.
-They remain callable in PROD env, but silently no-op (logging a warning) instead of setting/clearing the value, so they MUST NOT be relied on outside DEV env.
+`Note:` This methods are only available in DEV env for testing/developmental purposes and MUST NOT be used in PROD env.

 ##### Sample code snippet for setValue and clearValue